lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-1.rst

 The *Coverage chart* (upper left, or "A" in Figure 1):
 The default view is a `HEALPix <https://healpix.sourceforge.io/>`_ grid showing the number of returned objects per grid region.
-Small red squares mark individual objects outside the grid.
+Small color squares mark individual objects outside the grid.
 The background is a color `HiPS <https://aladin.cds.unistra.fr/hips/>`_ map of the DP0.2 deepCoadd images.

 The *Active chart* (upper right, or "B" in Figure 1):